plabon009/Data-Analytics-Portfolio/README.md

 * Regional data
 * Date information

-The dataset collected from my teacher to anaylize and do these specific projects.
+The dataset are collected from my teacher to anaylize and do these specific projects.

 ## Tools Used